Language: EN

 How to use an SQLite database with Node.js

-SQLite is a lightweight, serverless database that can be easily used in Node.js applications.
+SQLite is a lightweight and serverless database that we can easily use in our Node.js applications.

-With Node.js and the sqlite3 package, you can quickly and easily connect your application to an SQLite database.
+With Node.js and the sqlite3 package, you can quickly and easily connect your application to a SQLite database.

 To get started, make sure you have Node.js installed on your system and then install the sqlite3 package using NPM: